 Here are some tips to make sure you get the right ones, whether you are choosing them from your garden or the produce section at the grocery store:

 - Make sure the zucchini is a uniform green color.

 - Select squash that are fairly firm and not too soft.
 These should be a little more flexible than a cucumber, but not by too much.

 - Avoid soft summer squash.
 Overripe options and those that have been picked too long ago will rot quickly.
 If they’re softening on the vine in your own garden, pick and eat them right away!

 - Avoid any with bruises, cuts, or marks on the skin.
 Once the skin is broken, they will go bad pretty quickly.
 When picking from your own garden, cut away any damaged portions and use these right away.

 Size is the one thing that is totally up to you.
 Different cultivars will develop to different sizes, so check your seed packets so you’ll know what to look for in your own veggie patch, or strike up a conversation at the local farmers market to find out what’s available.

 Some people like the flavor and texture of the smaller ones, whereas others like the subtle sweetness of larger ones.
 Bigger squash are better for this recipe if you’re going for that boat effect, but smaller ones could also be used to create more of a standard casserole with smaller pieces of vegetables throughout.

 Looking for even more fresh and delicious zucchini dishes to use up the season’s bounty?
 You’ve come to the right place!
-Get started with these:
+Get started with these for your next dinner:

 - Raw Zucchini and Feta Salad